Zelfior/reactflow_component/docs/index.md

 -   the `get_node_json_value` function returns a json like object that defines the node to its children.
 For example, a node that embeds a FloatInput widget would be built to return the content of this widget in the dictionnary.
 -   `on_node_move`, `on_node_selected`, and `on_node_deselected` are functions triggered when the event happens to the node.
 This feature is redundant? synonymous /identical to? with using the `on_event` function on the node graph.

 A set of WorkflowNodes is provided in `panel_reactflow.nodes` implementing the basic panel input widgets.
-They are all displayed in the example *all_base_nodes.py*:
+They are all displayed in the example *all_base_nodes.py*.
+By default, the following widgets are available in nodes:

+-  pn.widgets.ArrayInput
+-  pn.widgets.Button
+-  pn.widgets.Checkbox
+-  pn.widgets.ColorPicker
+-  pn.widgets.DatePicker
+-  pn.widgets.DateRangePicker
+-  pn.widgets.FileInput
+-  pn.widgets.FloatInput
+-  pn.widgets.IntInput
+-  pn.widgets.Select
+-  pn.widgets.MultiChoice
+-  pn.widgets.TextInput
+-  pn.pane.JSON

 ![alt text](assets/all_nodes.png "All nodes provided in panel_reactflow.nodes")